CEO & Co-founder

 In 2013, Stewart and his team launched Slack, which has transformed business communication.
 Today, Slack is the Digital HQ connecting people, tools, customers and partners to break down communication silos, embrace flexibility and accelerate work across organizations.

 In 2003, Stewart co-founded Flickr, one of the pioneers of image sharing and the social web.
 As CEO, he built Flickr into one of the largest web services in the world.

 Stewart has been regularly recognized for the foresight and innovation that has helped him build two companies that have reimagined the way we use technology to communicate, collaborate, share and store information.
 He was named one of the 100 Most Influential People in the World by Time Magazine, one of the Top 50 Leaders by BusinessWeek and the Technology Innovator of the Year by the Wall Street Journal; he has been included on Vanity Fair’s New Establishment List, the Recode 100 and Advertising Age’s Creativity 50.

-Stewart has a BA (Hons) in Philosophy from the University of Victoria and an MPhil in Philosophy from the University of Cambridge.
-He retains academic interests in cognitive science, economics, organizational psychology, and the history and philosophy of science.
+Stewart has a BA in Philosophy from the University of Victoria and a MPhil in Philosophy from the University of Cambridge.